 The family works in closely with a 450 ha beef finishing farm at Shelly Beach, managed by their son David Kidd.
 They sell their calves: the steers as weaners, and any surplus heifers not kept as replacements to the partnership.

 The farm has a long-standing relationship with supplying both beef and lamb for local trade; all sheep go to Countdown supermarkets under the Kaipara Lamb brand, which includes animals from both Whenuanui Farm and a select group of farmers in the Kaipara.

-The Kidds have been planting maize on farm for 5-6 years but moved to VPMaxx last season.
-Having had a long relationship with VPMaxx representative Joe Heng, in a variety of farm support roles, the Kidds knew they were in good hands when it came to cropping support and advice.
+The Kidds have been planting maize on farm for 5-6 years but moved to VPMAXX® last season.
+Having had a long relationship with VPMAXX Account Manager Joe Heng, in a variety of farm support roles, the Kidds knew they were in good hands when it came to cropping support and advice.

 They planted 7ha of maize this season, and with an approximate yield of 25-30 tonne, they described this year’s crop as “fantastic”.